BroadcastingITB/_shortcut_CRON/README.md

 - `LabelX` = helpful labels

 #### Request Structure
-Either Program_ID (Shortcut Name and parameter defaults stored in Data Jar) or Shortcut_Name (parameters in the Input)
+The request will have either a Shortcut_Name (parameters in the Input) or a Program_ID (Shortcut Name and parameter defaults stored in Data Jar).
+This is the strcuture:

 ```
 {